Severson-Group/AMDC-Hardware/Accessories/ExpansionBoard_uInverter/REV20220921C/README.md

 **Note:** If you wish/have to replace the gate driver heatsink part number, make sure that the new part has a slot of similar dimensions as in `part no.: 529702B02500G` in the bottom to accommodate decoupling capacitors on the board.

+[^1]: This number does not include mechanical components.
+With mechanical components included, the unique part count is 27 and total parts is 89.
+Users are advised to not have their assembly vendor place screws and standoffs.